 - BOC expects inflation to ease due to lower gasoline prices

-- Fed Beige Book: Most districts expanded at moderate pace
+- Fed Beige Book: Most districts expanded at a moderate pace

 - Oman’s oil minister: All OPEC members seem on board for an output cut